-- 3.1 Child abuse, particularly sexual abuse, can arouse strong emotions.
+- 3.1 Child abuse, be it physical, emotional, neglect or sexual abuse, can arouse strong emotions.
 It is important that any concern or issue which arises is dealt with calmly and objectively. - 3.2 Abuse can occur within many situations including the home, school and the sporting environment.
 Some individuals will actively seek employment or contact with young people in order to harm them.
 An employee or member of the Club is likely to have regular contact with children.
 Staff have a crucial role to play in supporting the Club's efforts to safeguard children.